svianac/learning-notes/k8s-mastery.md

 ### Principle of operation

-1. Deploy an Ingress controller such us NGINX server + NGINX Ingress controler, or Traefik.
+1. Deploy an Ingress controller such us NGINX server + NGINX Ingress controller, or Traefik.
-2. Sep up DNS (usually) to associeate DNS entries to the load balancer.
+2. Sep up DNS (usually) to associate DNS entries to the load balancer.
 3. Creation of Ingress resources for our Services resources in k8s.

 #### Install NGINX Ingress controller